qifwa493/Camera_surface_area/README.md

 _Note: adjust "ChessBoardUnitSize" parameter in the Settings according to the actual printout_

-Pictures in the folder _pics/_ can be used to create a camera matrix, camera model: Nikon D300S with 24 mm f4 lens.
+Pictures in the folder _pics/_ can be used to create a camera matrix, camera model: Nikon D300S with 24 mm f4 lens

 Pictures in the folder _versions/V1.5/Test/D300S_24mm/_ are some sample picture for testing